bwagner77/docs-test/function/infrastructure.md

 | Max query string length   | 4096          |
 | Max request URL length    | 8192          |

-*Note: Cold start is not an issue when running within an ASE since the Functions host is always running (dedicated host).*
+*Note: Cold start is not an issue since the Functions host is always running in an ASE (dedicated host).*